 Below is what the same area looked like in late March.
 All of that dead material is burnt away along with the first leaves of the new spring growth.

 Many organisms met their demise the day of the fire.
-Millions of adults and eggs of hundreds of species of insects were likely lost but most vertebrate animals were spared because they were able to flee either by going underground, running away or flying away from the flames.
+Millions of adults and eggs of dozens of species of insects were likely lost but most vertebrate animals were spared because they were able to flee either by going underground, running away or flying away from the flames.
 Had the fire occurred later when thousands of birds had laid eggs in nests the destruction to life would have been much greater.

 The only vertebrate animal that seems to have been directly impacted by the fire were american toads.
 Below is a section of the field just adjacent to the pond.
-I did a survey of a 50 by 100 foot portion of this area and counted all of the burnt toad carcasses.
+I did a survey of a 50 by 100-foot portion of this area and counted all of the burnt toad carcasses.
 I counted 49 dead toads in that small plot.
 I observed no other dead animals among the burnt plant remains.

 Here (above and below) are a couple of unfortunate toads.
 Both of these pictures were taken no more than 30 feet from the pond.
 In addition to the methodical survey that I did, I also walked several 200 foot transects in each direction from the pond to see if there was a particular side of the pond where more toads met their fate than any other.
 I wondered where most toads were migrating from.
 What I found was that there were similar numbers of toads all around the pond.
 Much further – 500 feet or more – the density of dead toads was much lower.